itsnotgunnar/amorous/README.md

 ## Why Use It?

+It's worth noting that this found an interesting file, "C:\Windows\security\logs\scedcpro.log", that shows you local and Active Directory configuration changes made my administrators.
+From my experience, it's been on every system, though I haven't pentested any enterprises.
+Worth checking out.

 - **Security Auditing**: Get a quick overview of where potential secrets might be stored.
 - **Compliance Checks**: Identify sensitive information before audits or compliance reviews.
 - **Breach Prevention**: Spot insecure data storage before attackers do.